University of Wisconsin–Madison

 Before your letter writing appointment, your MHS provider will need:

-• Name of medical facility or provider will be conducting your surgery consultation
+• the name of the medical facility or provider who will be conducting your surgery consultation.

 At your letter writing appointment come prepared with:

-UHS has providers with a designated focus and in-depth experience working with TGD students & LGBTQ students:
+UHS has providers with a designated focus and in-depth experience working with TGD students and LGBTQ+ students.

 To meet with a UHS mental health provider, schedule an Access Appointment.
 During this consultation, tell the access specialist that you would like to receive care from a provider who has experience with TGD students.
 You may also request to work with a LGBTQ+ or TGD-identified mental health provider.

-There are a number of campus and community-based support options for TGD students.
+There are a number of campus and community-based support options for students.

-UHS Mental Health Services facilitates a weekly TGD Support & Empowerment group during the fall and spring semesters.
-Additional group offerings include weekly LGBTQ+ Support & Empowerment groups.
-Mental health providers facilitate these counseling groups.
-If you are interested in participating in a group, visit our Group Counseling page to learn more.
+UHS Mental Health Services facilitates regular support groups during the fall and spring semesters.
+If you are interested in participating in a group, visit our Group Counseling page or call 608-265-5600 (option 2) to learn more.

 If you are interested in groups not affiliated with UW–Madison, visit OutReach LGBT Community Center to learn about other options and resources.